hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     That service account needs the `Cloud KMS > Cloud KMS CryptoKey Encrypter/Decrypter` role on your key - please see [this step](https://cloud.google.com/sql/docs/mysql/configure-cmek#grantkey).

-The required `settings` block supports:
+The `settings` block supports and is required if the clone block is not set:

 * `tier` - (Required) The machine type to use.
 See [tiers](https://cloud.google.com/sql/docs/admin-api/v1beta4/tiers) for more details and supported versions.
 Postgres supports only shared-core machine types such as `db-f1-micro`,